-Since June we have been working in the Siti Zone of the Somali region, distributing animal feed, rehabilitating waterholes, helping people bury their dead animals and building latrines for around 7000 internally displaced people.
+Since June we have been working in the Siti Zone of the Somali region, distributing animal feed, rehabilitating waterholes, helping people bury their dead animals and building latrines for around 7000 people who have had to leave their homes.
 We've also been trucking in water for more than 2000 households on daily basis.
 In Afar region we've been trucking in water since October for over 800 households and installing water reservoirs.
 In West Arsi, Oromia region we've been providing cash-for-work support to 6000 people.

 We've reached around 150,000 people so far, and are aiming to reach 750-800,000.

 Find out more about Oxfam's response